 In accord with the Trade Licensing Act No. 455/1991 Sb., as amended, foreigners can do business in the CR like Czech citizens, if they fulfil obligations as set down in this Act and related regulations.
-They are allowed to carry on a business activity according to the Trade Licensing Act as foreign natural persons, but they can also establish legal persons in the CR (usually business companies or cooperatives) according to the Commercial Code, or found on the territory of the CR organizational components of their enterprises abroad.
-The foreign natural person is a person, who does not have residence on the territory of the Czech Republic.
+They are allowed to carry on a business activity according to the Trade Licensing Act as natural persons, but they can also establish legal persons in the CR (usually business companies or cooperatives according to the Commercial Code), or found on the territory of the CR organizational components of their enterprises abroad.
+According to the Trade Licensing Act, the foreign natural person is a natural person, who does not have residence (i.e. permanent residence) on the territory of the Czech Republic.
 This person must bear a residence permit to stay in the Czech Republic in accordance with the Act.
-No. 326/1999 Sb., unless such a natural person is a citizen of a EU Member State or citizen of a state the CR concluded a treaty banning this restriction with.
-This provision thus applies also to nationals of states, which are bound by an international treaty concluded with the European Communities, as well as to nationals of states, which are bound by the EEA Treaty.
+No. 326/1999 Sb., unless such a natural person is a citizen of an EU Member State or citizen of a state the CR concluded a treaty banning this restriction with.
+This provision thus applies also to nationals of states, which are bound by the EEA Treaty.

-For purposes of this publication the term of "a foreigner holding trade licence" (hereinafter as a foreigner with TL) has been chosen, because the numbers of entrepreneurs include entrepreneurs-foreigners with a temporary stay over 90 days, entrepreneurs-foreigners with a permanent residence, family members of persons with a long-term residence, persons, who were granted asylum or subsidiarity protection (hereinafter as asylum seekers), and citizens of the EU Member States and citizens of Switzerland, Norway, Iceland, and Liechtenstein, and their dependants.
+For purposes of this publication the term of "a foreigner holding trade licence" (hereinafter as a foreigner with TL) has been chosen; the numbers of entrepreneurs include entrepreneurs-foreigners with a temporary stay over 90 days, entrepreneurs-foreigners with a permanent residence, family members of persons with a long-term residence, persons, who were granted asylum or subsidiarity protection (hereinafter as asylum seekers), and citizens of the EU Member States and citizens of Switzerland, Norway, Iceland, and Liechtenstein, and their dependants.

 The number of entrepreneurs-foreigners holding trade licence was gradually increasing year by year.
-Their number dropped in 1998 for the first time as a result of the amendment to the Trade Licensing Act, which was published in the Collection of Laws of the Czech Republic under No. 286 in 1995.
+Their number dropped in 1998 for the first time as a result of the amendment to the Trade Licensing Act, which was published in the Collection of Laws (Sb.) of the Czech Republic under the No. 286 in 1995.
 The amendment imposed stricter duties on entrepreneurs as to submitting law-specified documents.
-The second decline in the number of entrepreneurs occurred after 2001 due to the adoption of a large amendment to the Trade Licensing Act, which was published in the Collection of Laws of the Czech Republic under No. 356 in 1999.
+The second decline in the number of entrepreneurs occurred after 2001 due to the adoption of a large amendment to the Trade Licensing Act, which was published in the Collection of Laws of the Czech Republic under the No. 356 in 1999.
 At the same time, the Act No. 326/1999 Sb., on the Residence of Aliens on the Territory of the Czech Republic and Amending Certain Acts made conditions for obtaining a long-term visa for business purposes stricter.